 Yushima Tenmangu – Academic Success

 If you have important exams coming up, you should visit Yushima Tenmangu.
 It is said that the god of the shrine would listen to wishes about study.
 In Japan, the National Test Center for university admissions usually starts around the second half of January.
 Therefore, many students go to the shrine and wish they will pass the exams.
 Their ema wishing boards are full of wishes of students.
 Buying a lucky charm for study would be a good present for examinees.
 Every year, more than 350,000 people visit the shrine known as Yushima Tenmangu.

 Access: Yushima station, Hirokoji station or JR Okachimachi station

 Tokyo Daijingu for Love

 The deity of this shrine handle is said to handle all wishes that include love, therefore a popular place for single people.
-It is said that ‘if you worship to the deity of Tokyo Daijingu, you will get a boyfriend, a girlfriend or a fiancé’.
-Often Japanese traditional wedding ceremonies are often held in the shrine, who would not want to start of their marriage with good love-luck?
+It is said that ‘if you worship the deity of Tokyo Daijingu, you will get a boyfriend, a girlfriend or a fiancé’.
+Often Japanese traditional wedding ceremonies are often held in the shrine, who would not want to start off their marriage with good love-luck?

 To increase the chances of your wishes for a happy love life coming true at Tokyo Daijingu, here is some free advice: